96% of UWTSD’s Finance & Accounting students agreed that staff have made the subject interesting – NSS 2017.

 Year 2 includes financial reporting, management accounting, taxation and auditing.
 It allows a choice of options in contemporary accounting and finance areas.
 An internship opportunity exists which will be assessed for credits.

-Year 3 develops the themes of strategy, corporate reporting and international financial management, with the opportunity to choose options.
-Students will also study either a dissertation in a contemporary accounting and finance topic or an organisational consultancy project in which they will simulate the management consultant’s role developing advice for an organisation.
+Year 3 develops the themes of strategy, corporate reporting and financial management, with the opportunity to choose options.

 The programme integrates theoretical study, and application to real-world cases, in each module’s teaching strategy but also in direct interaction with the University’s external partnerships, including employers’ organisations, professional associations, international partners and spin-off entrepreneurial activities.